 Accommodation is included at 4-star hotels in four cities, and a guide leads you on fascinating sightseeing tours.

-Romans were also architectural masterminds.
+Besides being famous for Augustus - their first emperor, Julius Caesar - a notorious dictator and Caligula - who was cruel and unpredictable, Romans were also architectural masterminds.
 They were the first to develop concrete and to use it as a method to strengthen their buildings and were also the first to create apartments for their citizens.
-They were also the first civilization that began using the arch (one of the strongest load bearing structures) in most of their architecture and it is one of the reasons why so many of their ancient buildings remain standing and can still be enjoyed today.
+They were the pioneering civilization that started using the arch - one of the strongest load bearing structures still known to man.
+Partially for this reason, most of their architecture and ancient buildings are still in tact today and remain standing for world travellers to enjoy.

 The early inhabitants of Italy were a very intelligent race of people.
 They were the civilization that devised a detailed number system of Roman Numerals which is still in use to the present day.
 They can also be given credit for reforming the solar calendar in 45BCE, when Julius Caesar officially introduced an algorithm of adding a leap day every four years.
 This eliminated the dependency on the observation of the new moon and we still use this calendar system now.